oroinc/documentation/cookbook/how_to_add_an_extension_to_oro_marketplace.rst

 in JPEG, PNG, or GIF formats, up to 1MB in size.

-**Marketplace and Category selection** – each extension must belong to at least one marketplace (e.g. OroCRM or Oro Platform), and belong to at least one category.
+**Marketplace and Category selection** – each extension must belong to at least one marketplace (e.g. OroCRM or OroPlatform), and belong to at least one category.
 If you do not see a proper category to put your extension in, you can request for creation of a new one in the form on the right.

 **Description, Release Notes, and Previous Versions** – These fields are optional and are supposed